 - A competitor may only take part in a FIS competition with equipment which conforms to the FIS Regulations.
-A competitor is responsible for the equipment that he uses (skis, snowboard, bindings, ski boots, suit, etc).
-It is his duty to check that the equipment he uses conforms to the FIS specifications and general safety requirements and is in working order. - The term competition equipment encompasses all items of equipment which the competitor uses in competitions.
+Competitors are responsible for the equipment that they use (skis, snowboard, bindings, ski boots, suit, etc).
+It is their duty to check that the equipment they use conforms to the FIS specifications and general safety requirements and is in working order. - The term competition equipment encompasses all items of equipment which the competitor uses in competitions.
 This includes clothing as well as apparatus with technical functions.
 The entire competition equipment forms a functional unit. - All new developments in the field of competition equipment must be approved in principle by the FIS.